Nextech AR Solutions Positioned To Lead The Metaverse With Today's Closing Of ARWAY Ltd.

 ARway CEO and Co-founder Baran Korkmaz will be joining Nextech AR as Product Manager, AR, and ARway Co-founder Nikhil Sawlani will be joining as Software Engineer, AR.

-Upon closing of the acquisition, the Company issued 609,666 common shares in the capital of the Company at a deemed value of CAD$2.06 per share.
-The common shares will be subject to certain contractual restrictions on trading for a period of up to 23 months from the date of issuance, and a statutory hold period expiring on December 27, 2021.
+Upon closing of the acquisition, the Company issued 609,666 common shares in the capital of the Company at an agreed value of CAD$2.06 per share.
+The common shares will be subject to certain contractual restrictions on trading for a period of up to 23 months from the date of issuance.

 A spatial mapping platform critical to building the Metaverse.
 It is a Unity based platform that uses AI to scan and recognize surroundings for hyper-accurate location based 3D mapping.
 ARway provides users with an Augmented Reality Software Kit (SDK) to frame the digital world in a few minutes and combines robust mapping technologies for location persistent AR experiences across ARkit, ARcore and Microsoft Azure Spatial Anchors, delivered on cross-platforms Unity today, Unreal, Android Studio and Xcode/Swift soon, which unlocks true spatial computing within a single toolkit for iOS, Android and Hololens.